simonevaccari/machine-learning-process/docs/index.md

 ## Introduction

-This learning resource demonstrates a machine learning system for classification of Sentinel-2 images into 10 different classes using cloud-native technologies.
-The system leverages MLFLOW to track the training process and select the best candidate trained model from MLFLOW server.
+This learning resource demonstrates a Machine Learning (ML) system for classification of Sentinel-2 images into 10 different classes using cloud-native technologies.
+The system leverages MLFLOW to track the training process and selects the best candidate trained model from MLFLOW server.

-There are two workflows developed one for training a deep learning model classifier on EuroSAT dataset and one for running prediction on a real world Sentinel-2 data.
-The automation is achieved using Kubernetes-native tools, making the setup scalable, modular, and suitable for Earth observation and geospatial applications.
+There are two workflows developed: one for training a deep learning model classifier on EuroSAT dataset, and one for running a prediction on a real world Sentinel-2 data.
+The automation is achieved using Kubernetes-native tools, making the setup scalable, modular, and suitable for Earth Observation and geospatial applications.